 Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 Jessica Walton’s picture book Introducing Teddy started as a Kickstarter project, gaining the attention of international media and eventually, Bloomsbury Publishing.
 Now published in 13 countries and translated into 9 different languages, the book introduces the youngest readers to understanding gender identity and transition in an accessible and heart-warming story about being true to yourself and being a good friend.
 Jess is a cancer survivor, amputee, queer, daughter of a trans parent, feminist, musician and teacher.
-She has spoken to any and every age group about her book, writing, LGBTI issues, cancer and disability.
+They have spoken to any and every age group about their book, writing, LGBTI issues, cancer and disability.

 My first job was at my local library, shelving books.
 While I was at university I worked in administration at a book distribution company.
 I also worked casually as a ward clerk in a birth suite, an electorate officer for an Australian Democrats senator, and a call centre operator for a company specialising in women’s health.
 After completing my arts degree (Arabic major / children’s literature minor) and a graduate diploma in secondary teaching (English/Humanities), I worked as a casual relief teacher.
 My most recent role was at the Victorian Curriculum and Assessment Authority, where I worked for over two years.
 I’m now juggling parenting, writing, casual relief teaching, and speaking engagements at writer’s festivals, schools, libraries and even aged care facilities!